shanalikhan/code-settings-sync/README.md

 ## Support

 **Settings Sync** is an open source extension.
-While being free and open source, if you find it useful, please consider supporting it and allow me to support and maintain this project even more !
+While being free and open source, if you find it useful, please consider supporting it by donating via PayPal or via Open Collective from 2$ a month!

 <table align="center" width="60%" border="0">
   <tr>